wanderwallet/wander-docs/connect/intro.md

 }
 ```

+### Next.js

+To use Wander Connect on a Next.js site, you would follow the same steps describe above in the React section.
+However,
+if you are using the App Router, you need to make sure you load Wander Connect in a client component.

 ## Customization

 Wander Connect supports 4 types of layout plus light and dark themes, which should be enough for most projects.
 If you